JuanCarcedo/JuanCarcedo/README.md

 README.md
-# The intro
+# Welcome
--- someone is waving at you --
-"Oh!
 Hello!
-Please feel free to check any book (project) you like.
-Note that as per today, the codes are relatively simple and, I hope, easy to follow."
+Please feel free to check any project you like.
+Note that as per today, the codes are relatively simple and, I hope, easy to follow.
--- just a moment to contemplate the fireplace (weird that this is happening in a library) --
-"Please, if, anyhow, you want to propose an update or an improvement, feel free to do so.
-I am learning as much as I can although tips and recommendations are always welcome."
+Please, if, anyhow, you want to propose an update or an improvement, feel free to do so.
+I am learning as much as I can although tips and recommendations are always welcome.

 ## Python
 This repository, currently, has the following small programs: